 Constructing good LDPC codes is difficult because we need to balance two competing constraints -- on the one hand, we want the weight of the stabilizers to be low, but on the other hand we want the stabilizers to commute.
 Tillich and Z\'emor \cite{tillich2014quantum} proposed a construction called the hypergraph product code which overcomes this difficulty (see also generalizations \cite{kovalev2012improved,zeng2019higher}).
 This construction takes two good \emph{classical} LDPC codes and constructs a quantum LDPC code with parameters $k = \Theta(n)$ and $d=\Theta(\sqrt{n})$.
 In some sense, this construction generalizes the toric code and allows one to obtain a constant encoding rate while keeping the LDPC property as well as a large minimum distance.
 As shown by Krishna and Poulin, there exists a framework rich enough to perform gates fault tolerantly on this class of codes \cite{krishna2019topological,krishna2019fault}.
 Devising low-complexity decoding for hypergraph product codes is arguably one of the main challenges in the field right now.

+Early analytic works establish and estimate the threshold of a broad class of LDPC codes with sublinear distance scaling \cite{kovalev2013fault, dumer2015thresholds} without the use of an efficient decoder.
 In \cite{leverrier2015quantum}, Leverrier \textit{et al.} have shown the existence of a linear-time decoder for the hypergraph product codes called $\ssf$ and proved it corrects errors of size $O(\sqrt{n})$ in an adversarial setting.
 In \cite{fawzi2018efficient}, Fawzi \textit{et al.} showed that the $\ssf$ decoder corrects with high probability a constant fraction of random errors in the case of ideal syndromes and later made these results fault tolerant by showing that this decoder is robust to syndrome noise as well \cite{fawzi2018constant}.